StrandingNeko/zephyr/boards/riscv/tl721x/doc/index.rst

 ********

-The TL7218X Generic Starter Kit is a hardware platform which can be used to verify the `Telink TLSR9 series chipset`_ and develop applications for several 2.4 GHz air interface standards including Bluetooth low energy, Zigbee 3.0, Homekit, 6LoWPAN, Thread and 2.4 Ghz proprietary.
+The TL7218X Generic Starter Kit is a hardware platform which can be used to verify the `Telink TLX series chipset` and develop applications for several 2.4 GHz air interface standards including Bluetooth low energy, Zigbee 3.0, Homekit, 6LoWPAN, Thread and 2.4 Ghz proprietary.